Do you fight with your dishwasher? Spots, dots and cloudy haze on your dishes drive you crazy?

-Citric acid is a white crystallized powder, (sometimes called sour salt) derived from citrus fruit and used mainly as a natural food preservative according to Wikipedia .
+Citric acid is a white crystallized powder, (sometimes called sour salt) derived from citrus fruit and used mainly as a natural food preservative according to Wikipedia.
 I found it at my local heath food store in the bulk food section.
-Two big scoops costs me $6-7 and lasts about 2 months, we do at least one load if not two a day.
-I use about 1 level teaspoon divided between each soap compartments, add the soap packet and turn it on normal cycle.
+Two big scoops cost me $6-7 and last about 2 months, we do at least one load if not two a day.
+I use about 1 level teaspoon divided between each soap compartments, add the soap packet and turn it on the normal cycle.
 Clean spot free dishes every time, well unless my kids or husband overload the dishwasher and block off the sprayers. 😉

-I have also heard to use Tang or lemon Kool-Aid powders, one packet per load.
+I have also heard of using Tang or lemon Kool-Aid powders, one packet per load.
 Both Tang and Kool-Aid have citric acid in them, I assume that’s why they would work too.
 I have never tried it, might be a little more costly but worth a try if you can’t find citric acid.

 Other things we’ve tried that have helped:

 1/4 cup White vinegar at the start of cycle

 Add 1 teaspoon Calgon water softening powder (less if you have softer water)

 Finnish Dishwasher cleaner (blue liquid one) once a month keeps everything squeaky clean.